dart-archive/www.dartlang.org/src/site/docs/tutorials/indexeddb/index.markdown

 and adjust accordingly.
 </aside>

-This target shows you how to use
+This tutorial shows you how to use
 <a href="https://api.dartlang.org/dart_indexed_db.html"
    target="_blank">dart:indexed_db</a>
 to store data to and retrieve data from the browser's IndexedDB.